 And whilst we are talking about Transition To Retirement, you may not be up to speed on what is possible (that’s ok – GNS are up to speed for you).

 Some years ago, the government changed the rules in relation to starting a pensions, not a Centrelink Age Pension, but rather your own personal superfund and commencing a pension.
 No longer did you have to be permanently retired to commence a pension.

-When it comes to all of this – planning your future – you need to make sure you’ve chosen the right retirement planner to work with, who understands your situation and how any changes could impact your retirement.
+When it comes to all of this – planning your future – you need to make sure the planner you’ve chosen to work with understands your situation and how any changes could impact your retirement.